bmoscon/cryptofeed/FAQ.md

 # FAQ and Oddities

-* Why does Poloniex not support trading pairs / Why does the demo have trading pairs in the channels on Poloniex?
-  - Poloniex supports a ticker channel that gives you information for ALL trading pairs, or you can subscribe to a trading pair to get updates for that trading pair (book and trades).
-It doesn't allow you to specify channels and pairs like most the other exchange APIs.

 * Why does Gemini not support channels / Why can I only supply one trading pair?
   - Gemini only lets you register for a single trading pair per websocket.
 You receive all updates for the trading pair.
 Updates you are not interested in you can ignore by omitting a callback.
 For this reason every pair will require a new feed via the `add_feed` method.